How To Name a Nonprofit Organization

 - Make it emotional.
 Whether your organization provides services for animals, displaced persons, or any other community, emotion and charity have a strong bond.
 Selecting a name that appeals to the emotions of both donors and clients will help build trust as well as your organization’s credibility.

 We recommend selecting at least four to five names that fit your criteria before you start researching their availability.
 This approach will increase your chances of securing a unique and available name.
+Use our 501(c)(3) Lookup Table to see if your desired name is available.

 Step 2: Follow the Nonprofit Naming Rules